shangyuj/101B/index.md

 # English 101B

+# 3/19
+### New Unit Introduction: Cause-Effect Essay
+For the third Major Assignment, you will write an essay of around 500 words to explore the **causes and effects** of a particular event, situation, or phenomenon.
+#### What Is a Cause-Effect Essay? (adapted from National Geographic Learning)
+We all understand cause-effect relationships; for example, lightning can cause fire.
+As a student you know that if you stay up late the night before a test to watch a movie and do not study, you may not perform well on the test the following day.
+A cause-effect essay tells how one event (the cause) leads to another event (the effect).

+A cause-effect essay can do one of two things:
+- It can analyze the ways in which one or more effects result from a particular cause.
+(Focus-on-Effects Method)
+- It can analyze the ways in which one or more causes lead to a particular effect.
+(Focus-on-Causes Method)

+In other words, your essay may focus more on the effects of a cause or more on the causes of one effect.
+Either approach provides a useful means of discussing the possible relationship between the two events.
+It is not a good idea to mix several causes and several effects in an essay because your focus may become unclear.

+In cause-effect essays, it is easy to suggest that because one event preceded another event, the former event caused the latter.
+Simply because one event follows another one sequentially does not mean that the two actions are related.
+For example, people often complain that as soon as they finish washing their car, it starts to rain.
+Obviously, washing a car does not cause rain.
+Writers need to be sure that the causes and effects they describe are logically connected.

+## 3/12 & 3/14
+### Spring Break

 ## 3/5 & 3/7
 ### Peer review
 We will have peer review on both Tuesday and Thursday; you only need to come to **one** of the two days.